prayag31/Shadowing_Hoisting_DeadZone/hoisting.md

 JavaScript Hoisting refers to the process whereby the compiler allocates memory for variable and function declarations prior to execution of the code.

-Declarations that are made using var are initialized with a default value of undefined.
+Declarations that are made using var are initialized with a default value of `undefined`.
 Declarations made using let and const are not initialized as part of hoisting.

 JavaScript only hoists declarations, not initializations.

-If a variable is used in code and then declared and initialized, the value when it is used will be its default initialization (undefined for a variable declared using var, otherwise uninitialized).
+If a variable is used in code and then declared and initialized, the value when it is used will be its default initialization (`undefined` for a variable declared using var, otherwise _uninitialized_).

 **For example:**
 ```